agfianf/agfianf.github.io/docs/blog/posts/fastapi/001-fastapi-red-metrics.md

         | ≤ 10 seconds| 5     | A, B, C, D, E |

 - **Gauge**:
-    - A gauge is a metric that represents a single numerical value that **can arbitrarily go up and down**.
+    - A gauge is a metric that represents a single numerical value that **can go up and down**.
     - Use a Gauge to measure the number of active requests, memory usage, cpu usage, etc.